-The project initially had four components: tailored interventions in a residential ‘home away from home’ for families and children on the edge of care; preventative work with younger children at risk of becoming on the ‘edge of care’; building the capacity of foster carers to meet the needs of adolescents.
+The project initially had three components: tailored interventions in a residential ‘home away from home’ for families and children on the edge of care; preventative work with younger children at risk of coming into care; and building the capacity of foster carers to meet the needs of adolescents.

 Due to significant barriers in moving towards full implementation, throughout the evaluation period, FLIP operated as an interim model, based in temporary residential settings.

 The DfE-funded independent evaluation published in 2017 found that it was still too early to reach any firm conclusions regarding the effectiveness of FLIP.
 However, the evidence in this evaluation of the interim FLIP model shows that: a) adequate referral, assessment and planning procedures have been established; (b) staff and stakeholders identified a need for more ongoing support to be provided to families following the residential intervention; (c) FLIP has been communicating effectively with and engaging practitioners; and (d) staff and practitioners were largely positive about the governance and leadership of FLIP.